chaelivieira/MARCK/README.md

 # Server Dependencies
 ## NPM Packages
 Make sure that all NPM dependencies are installed with `npm install`!
+If the install fails due to a dependency conflict from react-textfit or any other package, try doing an `npm install --force`.

 ## Redis
 Ensure that you have redis installed on your system before running the server.
 Start the redis server in a terminal with the `redis-server` command.